Top 10 Tips to Get Things Done as Software Engineer

 Tip: Schedule a date for this task and forget it (for the moment).

 A lot of time and energy is wasted every day due to inefficient communication.
-We tend to write unnecessary, bad structured and to long mails/reports.
+We tend to write unnecessary, badly structured and to long mails/reports.
 One reason for this is, that we like to explain every detail before we write an open question.
 Clever Communication gives a key message in the beginning and some reasoning later.

-Tip: Always try to use the structure of an optimized message, e.g. take a minute before you do a phone call and try to identify your key message in advance.
+Tip: Always try to use the structure of an optimized message, e.g. take a minute before you make a phone call and try to identify your key message in advance.
 The first sentence of a mail should contain the key message and the rest is just further explanation.

 Sometimes you don’t have the needed know-how or information.
 In these cases you need the help of somebody else in your organization.
 If these people know you and like to work with you, it may be easy to get help.
 In cases you don’t know the key players in your organization, you will have to rely on the official processes.
 Good Luck!